It's common to see sensational headlines about artificial intelligence, machine learning, or other intelligent technologies.

 It’s tempting to write the headline that says AI will take your job.
 Who wouldn't click on that?
 But it's harder to offer context into the job transformations that AI will cause and how to handle them.

 Many outlets are happy to list only the doom and gloom: AI will destroy jobs across industries.
 There's a kernel of truth to that.
-Some industries will see major job losses because of AI (autonomous trucking comes to mind).
+Some industries will see job losses because of AI.

 That doesn't all fit into a headline.
 But it's important for marketers to understand the context behind the hype.
 When you do, you'll be better armed to seize opportunities to work with AI, not against it.